SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Experiments

 \subsection{Qualitative Analysis}

 We provide qualitative visualizations to complement our quantitative evaluation and offer insight into model behavior.

 \paragraph{Workflow Recognition.} Figure~\ref{fig:qualitative} visualizes temporal phase predictions across 12 representative cases from 8 datasets.
 Each row shows the predicted phase sequence as a colored bar, with the ground truth at the top.
-UniSurg produces smoother predictions that closely track the ground truth phase boundaries, whereas baselines exhibit frequent fragmentation and phase confusion.
-For instance, on Atlas Case 113, UniSurg achieves 87.5\% accuracy while EndoMamba drops to 42.7\%, suffering from severe over-segmentation.
-On challenging cases such as EgoSurgery Case 7, which features dramatic viewpoint changes, UniSurg (80.9\%) substantially outperforms EndoFM (46.7\%) and SurgVLP (49.6\%).
-These visualizations confirm that UniSurg's temporal representations capture coherent phase structure rather than noisy frame-level predictions.
+SurgMotion produces smoother predictions that closely track the ground truth phase boundaries, whereas baselines exhibit frequent fragmentation and phase confusion.
+For instance, on Atlas Case 113, SurgMotion achieves 87.5\% accuracy while EndoMamba drops to 42.7\%, suffering from severe over-segmentation.
+On challenging cases such as EgoSurgery Case 7, which features dramatic viewpoint changes, SurgMotion (80.9\%) substantially outperforms EndoFM (46.7\%) and SurgVLP (49.6\%).
+These visualizations confirm that SurgMotion's temporal representations capture coherent phase structure rather than noisy frame-level predictions.